ornella-beza/ornella-beza/README.md

 ## 🎯 Hobbies & Interests
 - 🍲 Foodie & trying new dishes
 - 🌄 Visiting new places & hiking
-- 🎵 Anime & cool animations
+- 🎵 Love music
 - 📚 Learning new tech & improving skills

-> _"Life is like coding — sometimes challenging, but always worth it!"_ ✨
+> _"I can do all things through Christ who strengthens me." – Philippians 4:13_ ✨
 ---

 ## 📬 Contact Me